NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Wand of the Spider (2nd-Rank Spell).md

 **Frequency** once per day, plus overcharge

-**Effect** You cast [[Spells/Web|Web]] at 2nd-rank, but the strands of webbing are toxic.
+**Effect** You cast [[Web|Web]] at 2nd-rank, but the strands of webbing are toxic.
 Any creature that fails its Athletics check or Reflex save to navigate the web takes 1d6 poison damage.

 * * *